 Hypersensitivity to chlorhexidine or any component of the formulation

-Surgical scrub: Scrub hands and forearms for 3 minutes paying close attention to nails, cuticles, and interdigital spaces, and rinse thoroughly, wash for an additional 3 minutes, rinse, and dry thoroughly.
+Surgical scrub: Scrub hands and forearms with ~5 mL for 3 minutes paying close attention to nails, cuticles, and interdigital spaces, and rinse thoroughly, wash for an additional 3 minutes with 5 mL, rinse, and dry thoroughly.